edmondnow/roguelike/README.md

 # http://roguecraft.herokuapp.com/
-# roguecraft is a react and phaser based roguelike
+# roguecraft is a react and phaser based roguelike.